Wikipedia

 How Waxing Works

-1. Application: Warm wax (or sugar-based paste) is applied to the skin in the direction of hair growth.
+Warm wax or a sugar-based paste is applied evenly to the skin in the direction of hair growth.

-2. Adhesion: A cloth or paper strip is pressed over the wax.
+A clean cloth or paper strip is pressed firmly over the wax to ensure proper adhesion.

-3. Removal: The strip is swiftly pulled off in the opposite direction of hair growth, removing the hair from the follicle.
+The strip is pulled off swiftly in the opposite direction of hair growth, removing the hair from the follicle.

 Benefits of Waxing

-• Fewer ingrown hairs: Compared to shaving, waxing may reduce the occurrence of ingrown hairs.
+• Reduced Ingrown Hairs: Compared to shaving, waxing may lower the risk of ingrown hairs when done correctly.

-• Reduced hair growth over time: With regular waxing, hair can grow back finer and sparser.
+• Finer Regrowth Over Time: With regular waxing, hair often grows back thinner and sparser.

 Types of Wax